Aumuz/AzerothCore-Stat-Budgeting-Project/README.md

-The AzerothCore Stat Budgeting Project is a documentation-first reference project that derives, validates, and formalizes stat budgeting rules for custom items in AzerothCore (World of Warcraft 3.3.5a).
+The AzerothCore Stat Budgeting Project is a documentation-first reference project that derives, validates, and formalizes observed stat budgeting rules for custom items based on AzerothCore (World of Warcraft 3.3.5a).